Djeef/Raspberry-Pi-GPIO/README.md

 Raspberry-Pi-GPIO
 =================

-Library to use a Raspberry Pi GPIO
+Library to use a Raspberry Pi GPIO <br/>
+DEPRECATED